tueimage/essential-skills/python-essentials.md

 ###### Exercises

-1. Write a function called `root()` that will compute the square root of the first argument `k` and has an optional argument `order` that specifies the order of the root.
+* Write a function called `root()` that will compute the square root of the first argument `k` and has an optional argument `order` that specifies the order of the root.
 If the order is odd the function should print message if the number is negative.

-    * Code
+    <details><summary>Answer</summary><p>

     ```python
     def root(k, order=2):